This Fact Sheet is not relevant in your region

 If you want to apply as homeless, make this clear when you go to the housing department and ask to speak to the person who deals with homelessness.
 The department should try to make your initial assessment on the day you apply or on the first working day after your visit, if you apply out of office hours.
 Enquiries should be completed within 28 days.

 The council should have an emergency telephone number which you can call if it is out of office hours.
 This number might be on its answerphone.
+The Shelter Scotland website also has a list of contact numbers for local councils.
 Alternatively you could ask at a police station.